xy-241/CS-Notes/content/Tools/Datadog/Datadog RUM.md

 ## Setup
 ---
 The example below is based on [next.js](https://nextjs.org/).
-The setup process is very similar for other Javascript framework
+The setup process is very similar for other Javascript framework.

 **Checklist:**
 - [ ] [[#Datadog Dashboard]]